joeysantia/battleship/README.md

 # battleship
 One-player battleship game built with JavaScript.
-This is my first project designed with test-driven deployment

-CURRENT TASKS
-1. Create ship factory
-2. Create gameboard
-3. Create the player
+This is primarily an exercise in test-driven development, as well as an exploration of the Drag and Drop API.

+STACK / LIBRARIES / TOOLS
+* HTML
+* CSS
+* JavaScript
+* Node.js
+* Webpack
+* Drag and Drop API
+* Jest

+HOW TO RUN
+1. Live site link
+2. Will run on all modern browsers

+TASKS-IN-PROGRESS
-4. Create the CPU
+* Work out the kinks in the CPU AI
-5. Set up interface
-6. Refine CSS
+* Refine CSS (color scheme, fonts, animations)
-7. Add two-player option
+* Add a two-player feature